gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi nodded gravely.
 "And what of the captain?
 Has there been any word?"

 The older man shrugged.
-"Aivenne---he has the shop next to us---he saw some soldiers marching a couple of the captain's guard up False Eel Street.
+"Aivenne—he has the shop next to us—he saw some soldiers marching a couple of the captain's guard up False Eel Street.
 Looked bloodied up, all of them, so he figures there's still some fighting going on."